SALP Chapter 19

 "I'll give you five minutes."

-"Five minutes until you're on your horse."
+"Five minutes includes mounting your horse."

 "Is that even possible?"

-The book the violent-tempered knight had left behind.
+The book the savage-tempered knight had shelved.

 Member discussion